West Goshen Township, Pennsylvania: Transportation

 As of 2022, there were 121.11 mi of public roads in West Goshen Township, of which 28.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 92.61 mi were maintained by the township.

 US Route 202 runs north-south through the township, heading toward King of Prussia in the north and Wilmington in the south.
 US Route 322 comes from Downingtown and merges with Route 202.
 PA Route 3 enters the township from Philadelphia in the east and splits into Gay Street and Market Street as it enters the West Chester Borough.
 PA 100 also starts in the northern portion of the township.

 SEPTA provides frequent bus service through West Goshen Township via Route 92, which runs between the West Chester Transportation Center and King of Prussia, Route 104, which runs between West Chester University and the 69th Street Transportation Center, and Route 135, which runs between the West Chester Transportation Center and Coatesville.

 Brandywine Airport is in West Goshen.

 Education

 West Goshen is located in the West Chester Area School District.
 East High School, Fugett and Pierce Middle Schools, Fern Hill and Glen Acres Elementary Schools and playing fields of Henderson High School are located in West Goshen Township.

 Elementary schools serving sections of West Goshen township include East Bradford, East Goshen, Exton, Fern Hill, Glen Acres, Hillsdale Mary C. Howse, Sarah Starkweather, and Westtown-Thornbury.

 All of the secondary schools operated by the district serve sections of West Goshen township; sections are zoned to J.R.
 Fugett Middle School and West Chester East High School, E.N.
 Peirce Middle School and Henderson High School, and G.A.
 Stetson Middle School and Rustin High School.

-West Chester University of Pennsylvania is partially located in West Goshen Township, as sections of the North and South campuses are in the township limits.
+West Chester University of Pennsylvania is partially located in West Goshen Township, as sections of the North and South campuses are within the township limits.